Child car seats and restraints

 Child safety harnesses

-A child safety harness - sometimes called an ‘H harness’ - is an extra piece of equipment that is sold separately to a child car seat.
-It is not the same as an inbuilt harness on a child car seat.
+A child safety harness, sometimes called an ‘H harness’, is an extra piece of equipment that is sold separately to a child restraint.
+It is not the same as an inbuilt harness you find on a rear or forward-facing child restraint.

 To use the ISOFIX system: